A 9-Step Guide to Developing a Mobile App

 Because the core of the app is a web-based app, it will work on both iOS and Android devices.
 There is no need for a separate version for each OS.
 This is what contributes to faster and more affordable development.

 Hybrid mobile apps use WebView to display the content of the app, but iOS and Android both implement WebView differently.
-Meaning there might be some features that don’t work, or behave differently depending on the OS.
+There might be some features that don’t work or behave differently depending on the OS.
 Another disadvantage of hybrid apps is that they are somewhat slower than native apps, which affects the user experience.

 You also need to decide how you are going to develop the app.
 Options include:

-• Doing it yourself – means you need to have knowledge of the programming languages and the platforms you are developing for.
-Could take much longer to develop your app depending on how much time you can dedicate to the development.
+- Doing it yourself—means you need to have knowledge of the programming languages and platforms you are developing for.
+It could take much longer to develop your app, depending on how much time you can dedicate to its development.

-• Hiring a freelancer – Hiring a freelancer – you won’t have much difficulty finding a freelance developer able to build your app for you, including options like software developers in the Philippines.
-But you will need to take extra care in assessing their skill by looking at examples of their work.
+- Hiring a freelancer—you won’t have much difficulty finding a freelance developer able to build your app for you, including options like software developers in the Philippines.
+But you will need to take extra care when assessing their skills by looking at examples of their work.
 More costly than doing it yourself.
 But it leaves you free to focus on your business and the marketing plan for the app.”

-• Hiring an app development agency – probably the costliest option, but best if you are looking for a powerful app with complex features.
+- Hiring an app development agency—probably the costliest option, but it is best if you are looking for a powerful app with complex features.
 And can afford it.
 They will set out clear development milestones, making it easy for you to monitor progress.
 They might even be able to take care of app testing for you.

-• Using an app builder platformplatforms such as nandbox make it easy for non-technical persons to rapidly develop their own mobile app.
+- Using an app builder platform – platforms such as nandbox make it easy for non-technical people to rapidly develop their own mobile app.
 You still need to do market research, work out what features your app should have, and determine structure and flow.
 But the app builder takes care of the actual coding.
 The most important thing to do when using an app builder is to choose carefully. nandbox is the only no-code app builder that helps you develop a native app.
 Other app builders only support hybrid or web-based apps.
-So, you either end up with an app that lacks performance, or one that users can’t install via any app store.
+So, you either end up with an app that lacks performance or one that users can’t install via any app store.

 You must be aware of Google Play developer policies and Apple’s App Store review guidelines before submitting your app.
 But they can also be of benefit during the development stage.
 Both Google and Apple have published policies and other resources that can influence the look and behavior of your app.
 Being familiar with these can help mitigate the risk of the app stores rejecting your app.
 Some reasons for rejection are minor and will only require one or two simple changes before you can resubmit it.
 But some could require you to make significant changes to the app.
 This not only delays the launch of your app but could also mean spending more on development to fix issues.